brentd09/AZ040Labs/PowerShell-Lab-04.md

 The main tasks for this exercise are as follows:

 1. Create the registry key to store script configurations.
-1. Create a new registry value to store the name of the PSDrive.
+1. Create a new registry property to store the name of the PSDrive.

 ### Task 1: Create the registry key to store script configurations